Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme-polish.txt

 History
 ~~~~~~~

+2.4
+- Added option of listing learned golem types to construction dialog
+- Worked around an issue of not having a weapon equipped after being released from Imprisonment
+- Fixed bug which removed yellow tint from enemy brain golems after death
+- Traified two remaining dialog lines

 2.3
 - Improved creature animation for Brain Golems
 - Rebalanced level requirements for building golems and level adjustments for bards and thieves